antonychalks/SnaProducts/README.md

 ## SEO and Marketing

-Please see  [SEO and Marketing](SEO_MARKETING.md) for an extensive overview of the marketing research for this project.
+Please see  [SEO and Marketing](documentation/SEO_MARKETING.md) for an extensive overview of the marketing research for this project.

 ---
 ## Future Development

-#### Allowing users to rate products
-In the future I would like to create a rating system that allows users that have bought a product to leave a rating.
-This allows customers to see what products will suit their needs, as well as informing the store management where to focus their investments.

 #### Payment system